Depth Compression: How Deep Should CPR Chest Compressions Be?

 How does the recommended depth of chest compressions differ for adults, children, and infants?

-These differences in compression depth are important because too deep of compressions can cause potential harm to the patient, whereas too shallow of compressions can lead to ineffective CPR and a poorer outcome.
+These differences in compression depth are important because too deep of compressions cause potential harm to the patient, whereas too shallow of compressions lead sto ineffective CPR and a poorer outcome.
 As such, it is important to focus on maintaining the recommended depth of chest compressions for each age group in order to ensure effective CPR and improve patient outcomes.

 How does the victim's body position affect the optimal depth of chest compressions during CPR?